-3. Laurel Thatcher Ulrich, Harvard Professor & Historian, said, “Well behaved women seldom make history,” but fear prevents people from making history.
+Laurel Thatcher Ulrich, Harvard Professor and historian, said, “Well-behaved women seldom make history,” but fear prevents people from making history.

-4. As humans develop through the lifecycle, their perspectives and attitudes change.
+4. As humans develop throughout life, their perspectives and attitudes change

 In order to navigate the uncertainties of life, you must be alert for messages and synchronicities in your life.

 If an opportunity presents itself, that was not part of your plan; it could be the universe directing you toward an ultimate destiny that you are not aware of.

 Remember that there is always a force larger than you at play.

 5. Rewards come to those who follow their longings and their desire for truth